 In many respects, the human rights commissions have acted as a check.
 The problem, however, is that an institution like the NHRC in a country of India's size becomes too remote from the scene to be effective in many cases.
-A large number of police atrocities are committed in small towns and villages of India, where people are not aware either of the Commission's existence or of its Most State Governments have yet to set up their own procedures.
-Commissions.
-Till now (2003), only eleven37 out of twenty-eight states have established human rights commissions.
+A large number of police atrocities are committed in small towns and villages of India, where people are not aware either of the Commission's existence or of its procedures.
+Most State Governments have yet to set up their own Commissions.
+Till now, only fourteen44 out of twenty-eight states have established human rights commissions.
 Even where these bodies have been established, all of them are not functioning viably.
-The NHRC, in its report for the year 1999- 2000, expressed its disappointment with the slow pace with which State Governments are acting to constitute State Human Rights Commissions.
-It also noted that not all human rights commissions that have been established are being appropriately supported through the provision of adequate financial and manpower resources.38
+The NHRC, in its report for the year 1999- 2000, expressed its disappointment with the slow pace with which State Governments were acting to constitute State Human Rights Commissions.
+It also noted that not all human rights commissions that had been established were being appropriately supported through the provision of adequate financial and manpower resources.45 More or less similar sentiments have been expressed in the latest report of the NHRC for the year 2002-03.
+The Commission has referred to the "unhappiness" expressed by certain state human rights commissions "over the difficulties they are experiencing in terms of lack of support, both financial and otherwise."46 The J&K Commission in its latest annual report has alleged that efforts are on to make it redundant and dilute its position "which if allowed will terribly tell upon the reputation of the state"47.

-It will take time and some amendments in law to make the human rights commissions in India sufficiently strong, independent and vibrant to ensure the accountability of state institutions and protection of citizens against violations of their rights.
+It will take time, some amendments in law, sincere and efficient attempts by the commissions to live up to their charter and tremendous pressure from the publilc to make the human rights commissions in India sufficiently strong, independent and vibrant to ensure the accountability of state institutions and protection of citizens against violations of their rights.